Tommy G. Warren

 Tommy G. Warren is an American screenwriter, director and producer.
-Warren began working in film and video in the 1970s.
+Warren is also CEO/President of TWarren Investments, inc. founded in 1975.
+Tommy Warren began working in film and video in the 1970s.
 He has worked on film, videos, and television with MGM and had offices at Paramount Picture, Studios in Hollywood.
 In 2004, founder and Owner of Spiderwood Productions [SpiderwoodStudios] & [Spiderwood Magic] - began creating feature films, videos, television, music and media.
 Then in 2009 Warren opened Spiderwood Studios, a full service motion picture, television studios, and backlot along the lower Colorado River just outside Austin, Texas.
-Warren also is the founder and owner of T. Warren Investments.
-Other businesses include director at Bold Ventures / Projekt 202 Dallas, Austin & Seattle.
+Warren, the founder and owner of T. Warren Investments,inc.(TwarrenInvestments.com) Other businesses include director at Bold Ventures / Projekt 202 Dallas, Austin & Seattle.

 Early life and career

 Warren was born Thomas Glenwood Warren in Poplar Bluff, Missouri but grew up in Southern, Arkansas.
 He bought his first motion picture camera when he was 20 years old.
 It was an 8 mm wind-up film camera that he used to film documentaries and home movies of his children.
 Warren started commercial shoots in the late 1960s.
 He worked on documentaries in the 1970s.

 Before segueing into filmmaking, Warren was well known as a pioneer in the development of state and federal correctional facilities.
 His concepts in land and real estate development also left its mark on the global community and gave him the reputation as a fair man, but an immovable force in business.
 He has interests in banking management as well as is a player in the music industry.
 He is an author of several publications, as well as magazine and newspaper articles on productivity, economic development, and labor and management relations, and has been interviewed about these topics with appearances on several television and radio talk shows.

 Warren has worked with major motion picture studios, such as DreamWorks and MGM, as a production design consultant.
 His years of involvement with both domestic and foreign relations made him an invaluable asset on such films as "Red Corner" with Richard Gere.
 He also produced and wrote several documentary films.
 In 1996 Warren moved to Hollywood to work on a film with MGM.
 By 2001 Warren had an office at Paramount Studios.
 During that time he co-wrote and produced the feature film The Inner Circle.
 The film takes a dramatic focus on the healing that one relationship goes through after surviving breast cancer and as Tommy says, "it is another story that needed telling."